s13n/cwASIO/README.md

 Loading the same driver separately for each of the devices, with individual settings for them, is hampered by the difficulty to enumerate and identify the different instances of the same driver.
-In theory, on Windows, there could be multiple entries under the `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` registry key, one for each hardware device, all using the same CLSID that leads to the same driver, i.e. to the same entry under the `HKEY_CLASSES_ROOT\CLSID` registry key.
+On Windows, there could be multiple entries under the `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` registry key, one for each hardware device, all using the same CLSID that leads to the same driver, i.e. to the same entry under the `HKEY_CLASSES_ROOT\CLSID` registry key.
 But the driver would need to know which of the several hardware devices it is supposed to take care of.
 Some additional information would need to be passed to the driver instance for allowing it to make that distinction, but ASIO doesn't define a mechanism for doing that.
+Instead, the driver must be registered several times under different CLSIDs, which provide this means of distinction.

-An extension to ASIO is defined by cwASIO to make this possible:
+An extension to ASIO is defined by cwASIO to make this possible on both
+platforms:

 The `future()` method of the driver implements a new selector that allows passing the name of the subkey in `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` mentioned